 Marcfirst was started in 1955 by a group of families of children with disabilities in order to provide support to each other and their children during a period in American history when children with disabilities were often excluded from the public school system.

 On November 18, 1955 the original non-profit corporation was incorporated as the McLean County Association for Mentally Retarded Children, which was later changed to Marc Center in 1980 and to Marcfirst in 2007.
 The agency started as a school serving five students.
-By 1972, the program had increased to 36 students, five classrooms, and five teachers with aides.
+By 1972, the program had increased to 36 students, five classrooms and five teachers and teaching assistants.
 In the fall of 1979, a federal court decision held that school districts would be required to provide appropriate programs for children with developmental disabilities between ages 3 and 21, so these children entered the public school system.
 Marcfirst continues to provide supports for families of children in the public school system through advocacy, linkage supports and transition planning for students finishing school.